ibm-cloud-docs/ha-infrastructure/ha-3-tier-mzr-modular.md

     * Enter a name for the workspace.
     * Select a **Resource group**.
     * Select a **Location** for your workspace.
 The workspace location does not have to match the resource location.
 3. Set the required deployment variables.
 Review the input parameters and provide values that match your solution.
 Some parameters have default values.
-Individual feature modules ca not be The values that you must specify include:
+The values that you must specify include:

     |Component type   | Parameter values needed |
     |-----------------|--------------------|